All Episodes

 I think that the Supreme Court, the decision today on the refugee ban was a welcome victory for the president.

-The Supreme Court is given a green light.
+Now the Supreme Court is given a green light.

 We'll pick it up there.

-Eric's new book is called The Swamp, Washington's murky pool of corruption, cronyism, and really strange creatures and how Trump can drain it.
+Eric's new book is called The Swamp, Washington's Murky Pool of Corruption, Cronyism, and Really Strange Creatures and How Trump Can Drain It.

-And uh by the way, it's on Amazon.com, bookstores now everywhere today, and Hannity.com.
+And by the way, it's on Amazon.com.

-And Dr. Josh Umber, my favorite doctor, he's uh got a brilliant model that the rest of the country ought to follow on health care, and we'll go over some of those examples next.
+And Dr. Josh Umber, my favorite doctor, he's got a brilliant model that the rest of the country ought to follow on healthcare.

-You know, I really worry in his effort to change and get rid of the deep state, to get rid of the corruption, to deregulate, to take power away from from the federal government.
+You know, I really worry in his effort to change and get rid of the deep state, to get rid of the corruption, to deregulate, to take power away from the federal government.

 In the process, he's just pissed off a lot of people, Eric.